alfex41/codemind/README.md

 ---

-Built for the **Endee.io** campus placement evaluation — demonstrating Semantic Search, RAG, Recommendations, and Agentic AI, all powered by Endee vector database.
+Demonstrating Semantic Search, RAG, Recommendations, and Agentic AI, all powered by Endee vector database.